altruios/namshubettulpa/readme.md

 Martha wakes up finding she may have killed someone.
-And a stranger named Rossin, claiming to be effectively an imaginary friend warns of a creature bound in her head.
+And a stranger named Rossin - claiming to be effectively an imaginary friend - warns of a creature bound in her head.

 He tells her of a world controlled by the Awakened, people able to use namshubs: crafted pieces of information designed to control and bind minds.
 And that this complete control of the populous was pedestrian to what they could do, and what she could eventually do.